Today I’ll show you the basic outline for building an Instagram strategy. At least enough to get you started.

 I get it.
 The thing is, it’s hard as well as personal.
 There isn’t a one-size-fits-all photo-creating money-making Instagram strategy you can copy and paste into your marketing plan.
 I mean, people may tell you that and may even try and sell you that but I’m telling you, it’s something you have to build and customize to your specific brand.

-But first things first, WHY should you use Instagram?
+But before the Instagram Strategy: WHY should you use Instagram?

 At this moment one third of Internet users have an Instagram account so there’s an excellent chance your target audience is here.
 This is an opportunity to showcase and promote your services and brand to people who may not yet know about you and all you have to offer.